chaounim/Google-folder-to-Files-list-in-Google-Doc/README.md

 # Google-folder-to-Files-list-in-Google-Doc
-List all the files in the specified google drive folder into a google doc file
+List all the files in the specified google drive folder into a google doc file USING APPSCRIPT

 you just need to mofify the following information: